raaspify/raaspi-jee/README.md

 the output is in r3-gen\projects\genappcdi and structured in a way to be copied and used as input to standard maven project build source dirs ie java, resources and webapp.
 It also produces report-templates dir to hold jasper report templates ie jrxml files.
 Any non app but Runtime config files are held in r3-gen\resources dir, examples being tomee or wildfly dir.
 Along with the generated source files, these config files will be used to produce the application binaries.

+So from r3-gen\projects\genappcdi directory copy the sub directories java,resources,webapp and report-templates.
+Depending on the appServer, copy subdirectory tomee or wildfly for the needed configuration files to target src\main subdirectory.

-See separate repoositories like genapp-mvn-tomee-hsqldb-make-fatjar for more information.
+See separate repositories like genapp-mvn-tomee-hsqldb-make-fatjar for more information.

 The following gives detailed steps to produce javaDoc for the generated RAASPI java source. windows